nightscout/nightscout.github.io/docs/vendors/fly.io/migrate.md

 ## Fly.io
 ![Fly.io](/vendors/img/Fly.io.png)
 ^^^
 Fly.io proposes a simple migration wizard from Heroku] and you can create your new Nightscout site in Fly.io.
-Using a computer is mandatory with Fly.io as managing your site will require the use of a command line utility. **Not recommended for beginners.**
+Managing your site will require the use of a command line utility.

 **Pros**:
 * Nightscout fits in the free tier
 * Easy to migrate an existing site from Heroku

 **Cons**:
-* **Maintaining your site requires the use of a computer with command line instructions, not very intuitive**
+* **Maintaining your site requires the use command line instructions, not very intuitive**
 * Migrated Heroku sites store variables as secrets
 * Relying on the MongoDB Atlas database
 ```